The National Science Teachers Association has given national recognition to our secondary science education program at Wheaton.

 In coordination with the Education Department, Biology majors can meet the requirements for teacher certification at the elementary and secondary level.

 A Master of Arts in Teaching (MAT) program is available with a Biology major.
-A Combined Bachelor's/MAT program may be completed in six years and one summer.
+A Combined Bachelor's/M.A.T. program may be completed in five years and one summer.
+This combined Bachelor's and Master's program is only available to currently enrolled students.
 Please visit the Education Department here at Wheaton College, Masters of Arts in Teaching page for more information.
 Also visit the Science Teacher Education page for secondary education certification in science.